TheOdinProject/curriculum/rails/project_lets_build.md

 One aspect of the Ruby on Rails tutorial which we haven't covered deeply is testing.
 You got a brief look at it in the [Web Development 101 course](http://www.theodinproject.com/courses/web-development-101/lessons/testing-basics) and a good taste of it in the [Ruby course](http://www.theodinproject.com/courses/ruby-programming/lessons#section-testing-ruby-with-rspec) but there are some more moving parts when it becomes applied to Rails.

 Michael Hartl does a pretty good job of explaining what's going on during the Rails Tutorial and the syntax of RSpec is relatively straightforward.
 If you've been following the curriculum up until now, you should find testing in Rails to be a natural transition from plain Ruby tests (and actually a bit more interesting because you get to play with webpages).

-If you haven't or if you don't feel comfortable with testing Ruby yet, it can feel like you're learning two languages at once.
+If you don't feel comfortable with testing Ruby yet, it can feel like you're learning two languages at once.
 Don't be discouraged if you end up scratching your head a bit... it takes some getting used to.
 Luckily RSpec only uses about a dozen different methods again and again and again, the trick is just knowing which order to put them in.

 The tutorial covers more specifically the practice of "Test Driven Development", where you actually write the tests FIRST and THEN write the code to make them pass.
-That's helpful for many reasons, not least of which is that you get to make sure you test actually fails if the code doesn't work.
+That's helpful for many reasons, not least of which is that you get to make sure your test actually fails if the code doesn't work.
 It also keeps you honest by making you only write just enough code to make your tests pass (so your code base stays lean and clean).
 It can take some getting used to but is a software development practice that is becoming more and more common these days.

 90% of you will need to learn Rails testing and this is the best way to do it.
 That 90% covers everyone who will be seeking a job as a web developer or who is looking to put together any websites more complicated than simple registration pages.
 For the other 10%, you should be okay skipping past the testing but I encourage everyone to give it a shot.
 Otherwise you've got no way of knowing if your application is working properly or not.

-#### Test Example
+#### A Simple Test Example

 This is an example (listing 3.14) from the tutorial: